sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 	swift help

-Here are some examples on how to use the :ref:`Python SWIFT client <python-swift-client>`.
+Here are some examples about how to use the :ref:`Python SWIFT client <python-swift-client>`.

 Curl
 ----